jbs4bmx/tarkyStuffs/mods/HoltzmanShield/README.md

 >Version : 2.1.2 (Supports SPT-AKI 2.1.2 and EFT Version 0.12.11.7.15680)

 >Note    : This does not work with any other version of SPT.
+It only works with version 2.1.2.
 Mod is provided as-is with no guarantee of support.